 No matter what you write, take the time to uncover why you felt called and inspired to begin reading the Tarot in the first place.

-You can even take this time to write about what you wish the result of you reading Tarot cards to others is, giving you a page to always come back to for motivation and inspiration.
+You can even take this time to write about what you wish.
+The result of your reading Tarot cards to others gives you a page to always come back to for motivation and inspiration.

-If you are someone who loves to pull a card a day for general daily advice, trace or draw the card onto the page with any insights about what advice it is giving you.
+If you love to pull a card daily for general advice, trace or draw the card onto the page with any insights about what advice it is giving you.

-If you have an old worn-out deck that you are not using anymore, you could also tape, glue, or photocopy them into your journal as a way to get creative with it.
-If you were ever gifted a Tarot card, maybe this would be a great place to keep it safe, serving as an inspirational reminder of why you do what you do every time you open your journal.
+If you have an old worn-out deck, you are not using anymore; you could also tape, glue, or photocopy them into your journal to get creative.
+If you were ever gifted a Tarot card, maybe this would be a great place to keep it safe as an inspirational reminder of why you do what you do every time you open your journal.

 Every Card’s Meaning and Message

-Not only can you write about the traditional meaning of each card, but you can take the time to develop and craft a unique meaning each card has to you.
+You can write about the traditional meaning of each card and take the time to develop and craft a unique meaning each card has to you.
 Don’t worry; this doesn’t mean you need to throw the traditional meanings out the window.
-It simply means to get in tune with the messages that come up when those cards arise.
+It simply means getting in tune with the messages that arise when those cards occur.

 How Do You Develop a Personal Meaning?

-To develop a personal and unique meaning for each Tarot card, you will first choose a card, to begin with.
+You will first choose a card to develop a personal and unique meaning for each Tarot card.
 You can start at the beginning with The Fool, pick one because you felt called to, or pick one at random.

 Second, you will look at the card and write down whatever messages come to you.
 Write about the image you see and what that represents, as well as the energy you feel that this card emits.
 As you write, don’t question what your intuition is telling you.
 Without judgment or second-guessing, allow yourself to develop a personalized meaning for each card.

-You can also write about what you have felt about certain cards in the past.
+You can also write about what you have felt about certain cards.
 Maybe during a reading in the past, The Five of Cups represented something slightly different than the traditional meaning.
-Take note of this, as well as any energy you may have gotten from cards in the past.
+Take note of this and any energy you may have gotten from cards in the past.

-Finally, take a look at the traditional meanings each card originally has, and write down any new information you think should be included in your meanings.
-If it’s different from your personal meaning, don’t worry, this is okay as it’s not meant to be the same.
-In many cases, the same card can be sending different advice to different people.
+Finally, take a look at each card’s traditional meanings, and write down any new information you think should be included in your meanings.
+If it’s different from your meaning, don’t worry, this is okay, as it’s not meant to be the same.
+In many cases, the same card can send different advice to different people.